 - (5) Consists of performance shares awards granted in fiscal 2023 under the fiscal 2023 2025 Performance Shares Program (under our 2015 Incentive Shares Plan), subject to performance goals for the period ending September 30, 2025.
 The number of shares that can be earned at 100% achievement of performance targets under these awards are shown in this column.
 Participants can earn up to 145% of the target. - (6) Mr. Dellaquila retired from the Company on September 30, 2023 and remained an employee of the Company in the role of Senior Advisor to the CEO until September 30, 2023.
-Under his letter agreement and subject to compliance with restrictive covenants, Mr. Dellaquila will remain eligible to receive a full payout of any earned awards under the Fiscal 2021 2023 and Fiscal 2022 2024 Performance Shares Programs, subject to the Company's achievement of the applicable performance objectives, to be paid at the normal times provided for under the programs.
-Please see "Description of F. J. Dellaquila Letter Agreement" on page 56 for a description of Mr. Dellaquila's compensation arrangements.
+Under his letter agreement and subject to compliance with restrictive covenants, Mr. Dellaquila will remain eligible to receive a full payout of any earned awards under the Fiscal 2021 2023 and Fiscal 2022 2024 Performance Sharese Programs, subject to the Company's achievement of the applicable performance objectives, to be paid at the normal times provided for under the programs.
+Please see "Description of F. J. Dellaquila Letter Agreement" on page 56 for a description of Mr. Dellaquila's compensation arrangements. - (7) Ms. Bosco is retiring from the Company on December 31, 2023.
+Under her letter agreement and subject to compliance with restrictive covenants, Mr. Bosco will remain eligible to receive a full payout of any earned awards under the Fiscal 2022 2024 and Fiscal 2023 2025 Performance Shares Programs, subject to the Company's achievement of the applicable performance objectives, to be paid at the normal times provided for under the programs.
+Please see "Description of S. Y. Bosco Letter Agreement" on page 57 for a description of Ms. Bosco's compensation arrangements.